gabesouto/gabesouto/README.md

 - 🧙‍♂️ Currently focused on back-end application development but open to any coding-related opportunities.
 - 📘 Currently focused in Java, but always tinkering with something in the JavaScript multiverse
-- 🎮 A TFT player in my free time, almost catching up with One Piece 🏴‍☠️
+- 🎮 Playing Baldur's Gate 3 in my free time, almost catching up with One Piece 🏴‍☠️
 - 💻 Open to new career opportunities
 - 📘 these are some courses that I've graduated already (I'm always doing something so this changes a lot: [Full-Stack Web Development Course ](https://www.credential.net/b1ddcf9e-2830-42be-8374-27a26c336803#gs.207cwz), [Foundational C# with Microsoft ](https://www.freecodecamp.org/certification/fcc06e67b7c-0c1f-4121-9ae1-3db85250b1a9/foundational-c-sharp-with-microsoft), [Computer Science Course ]( https://www.credential.net/dd1bcc7b-7026-4091-8528-e3445ea5904f#gs.6j9g5s).

 # About Me

 Hey there!
-I'm Gabriel, diving into programming since 2022, mainly focusing on back-end development with a sweet spot for Java.
-In my pre-coding life, I worked as an English teacher for over 2 years and secured a degree in Physical Education.

-My backstory?
-It's a bit of a mixed bag—I've got teaching English and a Physical Education degree in the blend.
-Those experiences turned me into a problem-solving, team-loving enthusiast.
+I'm Gabriel, diving into programming since 2022, mainly focusing on back-end development.
+In my pre-coding life, I worked as an English teacher for over 2 years and secured a degree in Physical Education, Those experiences turned me into a problem-solving, team-loving enthusiast.

-Looking ahead, I'm all about leveling up my coding and personal skills, Excited to jump into collaborative coding adventures, Currently open to new opportunities! :)
+Looking ahead, I'm all about leveling up my coding and personal skills, Currently open to new carrer opportunities! :)

 # Tech Stack